-Tuna Salad is my go-to meal on warm summer days.
-It needs a few wholesome ingredients such as flaky tuna, Greek yogurt, celery, red onion.
-It is super creamy and flavorful.
-Serve this keto tuna salad in sandwiches, on a bed of greens, wrap in lettuce, fill in avocado boats for a filling work lunch, or an easy weeknight meal.
-The options are endless for this excellent tuna salad recipe.
+This Tuna Salad Recipe is my go-to meal on warm summer days.
+Made with wholesome ingredients like flaky tuna, Greek yogurt, celery, and red onion, it’s both delicious and nutritious.Enjoy it in sandwiches, on a bed of greens, wrapped in lettuce, or fill avocado boats for a satisfying work lunch or easy weeknight meal.

 Making tuna salad at home is super quick and easy.
 My mum usually packed it for my school lunches, and it was my favorite meal of the day.
 As a grownup, I still have this salad but wrapped in lettuce or with keto bread or served as a dip for my seeds crackers.